-Types of Drugs Possession Possession with Intent to Sell or De- liver; To Manufacture; or to Sell and/ or Deliver North Carolina Statute Schedule I: Heroin, LSD, Peyote, Mescaline, Psilocybin (Mushrooms), other Hallucin- gogens, Methaqualone (Quaa- ludes), Phencyclidine (PCP), and MDA Maximum Penalty: Five (5) years in prison and/or fine (felony) Maximum Penalty: Ten (1) years in prison and/or fine (felony) § 90-89 Schedule II: Morphine, Demerol, Codeine, Percodan, Percocet, Fentanyl, Dilaudid, Secondal, Nembutal, Cocaine, Ampohetamines and other opium and opium extracts and narcotics Maximum Penalty: Two (2) years in prison and/or \$2,000 fine (misdemeanor) - UNLESS 1.
+Types of Drugs Possession Possession with Intent to Sell or Deliver; To Manufacture; or to Sell and/or Deliver North Carolina Statute Schedule I: Heroin, LSD, Peyote, Mescaline, Psilocybin (Mushrooms), other Maximum Penalty: Five (5) years in prison and/or fine (felony) Maximum Penalty: Ten (1) years in prison and/or fine (felony) § 90-89 Hallucingogens, Methaqualone (Quaaludes), Phencyclidine (PCP), and MDA Schedule II: Maximum Penalty: Maximum Penalty: Ten (10) § 90-90 Morphine, Demerol, Codeine, Percodan, Percocet, Fentanyl, Dilaudid, Secondal, Nembutal, Cocaine, Amphetamines and other opium and opium extracts and narcotics Two (2) years in prison and/or \$2,000 fine (misdemeanor) - UNLESS 1.
 Exceeds 4 tablets, capsules, other dosage units or equivalent quantity of Hydromorphone.
-2. Exceeds 100 tablets, capsules, other dosage units or equivalent quantity.
-Maximum Penalty: Ten (10) years in prison and/or fine (felony) § 90-90
+2. Exceeds 100 tablets, capsules, other dosage units or equivalent quantity. years in prison and/or fine (felony) 8 70-70 Schedule III: Certain Maximum Penalty: Maximum Penalty: Five (5) years § 90-91 barbiturates such as amobarbital and Possession of less than 100 tablets, capsules, in prison and/or fine (felony)